|

 forces the ball to fly away from the bumper when the ball strikes the plastic

-"skirt" and trips the bumper solenoid).
+"skirt" and causes the pop bumper to fire).
 I also clean the

 "spoon" that the skirt point rests in because it usually has a